-Defending False Accusations of Domestic Violence
+Defending False Domestic Violence Claims and Accusations in NC

-What Happens If You’re Wrongly Accused?
+What Happens if You’re Wrongly Accused of Domestic Violence?

 According to North Carolina General Statutes Chapter 50B-1, domestic violence is any act that: